d6lts/htmlmail/README.markdown

 Let your compatibility expectations be adjusted accordingly.

-*   Run `update.php` *immediately* after uploading new code.

 *   Check the module dependencies, as they have changed.
-This version of [HTML Mail](http://drupal.org/project/htmlmail) depends on:
+The latest version of [HTML Mail](http://drupal.org/project/htmlmail) depends on:

     *   [Autoload](http://drupal.org/project/autoload)
     *   [Mail System](http://drupal.org/project/mailsystem) (6.x-2.2 or later)

+*   Run `update.php` *immediately* after uploading new code.

 *   The user-interface for adding email header and footer text has been removed.
     Headers and footers may be added by template files and/or by enabling the